DAVEISHAN/TCLR/README.md

   cd tclr_pretraining/
   ```

-In config.py file give location to "path_folder" where the above two full `train_vids.txt` and `testing_vids.txt` files are located

 Activate the environment: `conda activate tclr_env` or `source activate tclr_env`

 Run TCLR pretraining code using the following command:
 ```